 The fast-fashion market has seen substantial growth over the last decade, but the COVID-19 pandemic temporarily halted its progress.
 The economic slowdown was among the biggest fast fashion problems in 2020, as the market’s value went down by 12.32% for total revenue of £23 billion.
 However, experts predict that the market will fully recover by 2023 when it’s expected to reach close to £28 billion in revenue.

 One of the core facts about fast fashion is that women’s apparel still dominates the market over men’s.
-After experiencing a sizeable revenue drop in 2020, both are expected to see growth in 2021.
-Women’s apparel revenue is projected to reach £582.7 million (up by 7.1%), while men’s should exceed £433 million, marking a 7.3% increase year-over-year.
+After experiencing some recovery in 2021, both are expected to see growth in 2022.
+Women’s apparel revenue is projected to reach £622.96 billion, while men’s should exceed £391.9 billion.

 10. Clothing utilisation went down by 36% between 2003 and 2018.

 Clothing utilisation—the average number of times a person wears an item of clothing before discarding it—has dropped significantly since 2003.
 Garments are being replaced faster and faster, following the dynamics of the fast-fashion industry.
 Not even 1% of these pieces are recycled, which is worrisome considering fast fashion’s negative environmental impact.